Baldwin S-8

-The BLH S8 was an 875 hp diesel-electric locomotive intended for use in yard switching.
+The BLH S8 was an 875 hp diesel–electric switcher locomotive.
 The Baldwin-Lima-Hamilton Corporation produced a total of 63 units (61 for United States railroads and 2 for use in Cuba) between 1951 and 1953.
-Of these, nine were "calf" units built for Oliver Iron Mining Company in Minnesota.
+Of these, nine were calf units built for Oliver Iron Mining Company in Minnesota.
 A tenth calf had been built for them on order, but when delivery was refused, it was fitted with a cab, and converted to a regular S8.

 Original owners

 Preservation

 Only two intact examples of the S-8 are known to survive today, one of which is owned by a railroad museum, while the other is the property of a railway historical society.